Ganymede-Bio/website-docusaurus/docs/Home.md

 ![Ganymede App Flow Editor Homepage](https://ganymede-bio.mo.cloudinary.net/apiServer/HomeScreen_20221216.png)

+The search bar at the top filters the list of flows by name.

 ## Navigation

-In the sidebar, you'll find the following links in the top part of the sidebar:
+The sidebar contains links to the rest of the app.
+The top part of the sidebar contains pages for building and running flows, as well as observing data processed by flows.

 - [**Home**](./Home.md): Home screen used to access _flows_ to run
 - [**Flow Editor**](./FlowEditor.md): Editor for modifying _flows_ and their underlying code